The grieving process

 These are all natural and normal grief responses.

-It is important to cry and talk with people when you need to.
+It is important to make time to grieve, cry, and talk with others when you need support.